Skip to content

 ALTER TABLE users ALTER COLUMN age TYPE TEXT;

-Notes: - Supported ALTER TABLE operations in 0.x: ADD COLUMN, DROP COLUMN, RENAME COLUMN, ALTER COLUMN TYPE - ALTER TABLE operations are currently rejected for tables that define CHECK constraints - ALTER TABLE operations are currently rejected for tables that define expression indexes - RENAME COLUMN is rejected when dependent views exist - ALTER COLUMN TYPE currently supports only INT64, FLOAT64, TEXT, and BOOL - ALTER COLUMN TYPE is rejected for PRIMARY KEY columns, FK child columns, and columns referenced by foreign keys - ADD CONSTRAINT is not supported - Schema changes require an exclusive lock on the database
+Notes: - Supported ALTER TABLE operations in 0.x: ADD COLUMN, DROP COLUMN, RENAME TO, RENAME COLUMN, ALTER COLUMN TYPE, ADD CONSTRAINT, DROP CONSTRAINT - ALTER TABLE operations are currently rejected for tables that define CHECK constraints - ALTER TABLE operations are currently rejected for tables that define expression indexes - RENAME COLUMN is rejected when dependent views exist - ALTER COLUMN TYPE currently supports only INT64, FLOAT64, TEXT, and BOOL - ALTER COLUMN TYPE is rejected for PRIMARY KEY columns, FK child columns, and columns referenced by foreign keys - ADD CONSTRAINT supports named CHECK, named FOREIGN KEY, and named UNIQUE - Existing rows are validated before a new constraint is committed - Duplicate constraint names are rejected across named CHECK, FOREIGN KEY, and UNIQUE constraints - DROP CONSTRAINT supports named CHECK, FOREIGN KEY, and named UNIQUE constraints backed by table indexes - Schema changes require an exclusive lock on the database

 CREATE VIEW / DROP VIEW / ALTER VIEW